when i was eight years old, my parents divorced

 i got a big new family.

-When I was eight years old, my parents divorced.
-I guess I was young, and my parents were focussed on making the transition as easy as possible for my younger sister and I. The divorce was actually a relief, after months of tension in the home.
+I guess I was young, and my parents were focussed on making the transition as easy as possible for my younger sister and I. The divorce was a relief, after months of tension in the home.
 While my parents didn't fight in front of us, we could feel the friction and disharmony.

 While they must've disagreed from time to time, we weren't privy to heavy arguments, but I remember that our home felt more peaceful when they split up.